 Hi!
 Welcome to my blog.
 I’m a mother runner of two beautiful girls.
 I started my running journey right after the birth of my first child for a reason a lot of people run, to lose weight.
 I was never a runner in all of my life, I never even gave it a try.
 But I needed a way to combat the baby weight and the postpartum depression.
 Running became my outlet for my feelings and a way to feel good about myself again.
 Once I started running, there was no looking back.
-I became a runner.
+I became a full fledged running addict.

 When I decided to embark on my first half marathon in 2014, I decided I needed some motivation that would hold me accountable to the training.
 I started up a blog and decided that I wanted to make my running meaningful.
 This led to the decision that I would bring awareness to an organization and help raise money for their cause.
 It was such an amazing experience watching my friends, family, and people I’ve never met support me and support MiracleFeet, a non-profit that was set up to help children born with clubfoot in under developed countries.
 I had a lot of fun, made lots of new friends, and my running had an even bigger purpose behind it.